infinitydotxyz/functions/src/rewards/README.md

 ## Firestore structure

 - rewards
-    - {chainId} // contains the current state of the rewards programs, but the config is stored in memory
+    - {chainId} // contains the current state of the rewards programs
+        - ledger
+            - {eventId} // contains events to be added to reward programs